andreismael/SQL-to-CSV-to-Azure-using-Python/README.md

 # SQLServer-to-CSV-to-AzureBlobStorage-using-Python
-The goal of this project is to extract data from SQL Server, input in a CSV file, and upload the file to Azure to be consumed by Power BI.
+Extract data from SQL Server, input in a CSV file, and upload the file to Azure to be consumed by Power BI.

 # Requirements
 * Python 3.7.6